xma711/notebook/iot/low_power_WAN/lora/README.md

 It is designed primarily for uplink-only applications with many endpoints..
 Or applications that need only a few downlink messages.

-LoRaWAN is a server-side implementation of a multiple access protocl designed to minimize collisions with a large number of endpoints.
+LoRaWAN is a server-side implementation of a multiple access protocol designed to minimize collisions with a large number of endpoints.
 It requires a server application to run the MAC functions over a network connection.

-The LoRaWAN network server manges the data rate and RF output for each end-device individually by means of an adaptive data rate (ADR) scheme that is typically updated once every 24 hrs.
+The LoRaWAN network server manages the data rate and RF output for each end-device individually by means of an adaptive data rate (ADR) scheme that is typically updated once every 24 hrs.

 Question: if LoRaWAN is a server-side implementation, the what is the MAC protocol implementation for gateway and end devices?